In today’s blog post we will start to look into another common symptom; “We have the wrong culture; values and mindset”.

 We also have our ability as humans to manage different cultures, by shifting identity, and Dave Snowden states; “When we start to think through the implications of identity everything changes.
 What now matters is the context, our ability to manage the context and the way individuals/teams interact with each other and the context.” .

 The culture in our organisation is our shared view of the organisation; the innumerable symptoms of our system and the principles it is made from.
 Or as Dave Snowden states; “Culture arises from actions in the world, ways of doing things which may never be articulated, and which may not be capable of articulation.
 In effect culture is always complex, never complicated.
-So it follows that cultural change is an evolutionary process from the present, not an idealised future state design.
+So, it follows that cultural change is an evolutionary process from the present, not an idealised future state design.

-So the most singularly stupid meaningless thing you can ever do is to define what culture you want.
+So, the most singularly stupid meaningless thing you can ever do is to define what culture you want.
 At best it’s a set of platitudes, at worst its a set of pious platitudes that trigger negative and hostile accusations of hypocrisy from your employees and customers alike.
 Culture is an emergent property of interactions over time…” .

 This means that if we want to change our culture, we need to change our system so we get another shared view.
 Changing the system, can also be seen as changing the constraints, as Dave Snowden continues; “Relaxing and increasing constraints is one of the main tools of cultural change and it’s a dynamic one, based on managing in the present not to some idealised future.” .

-And since we also know the root causes (our negated principles) to the problems within our organisation, we can with help of our Prefilled Root Cause Analysis Map, see this blog post for more information, solve the root causes and achieve, not only a more efficient way of working, but also flourishing.
-The reason is that since the principles are also built on our evolutionary prerequisites as a specie, it means that the more root causes we solve, the better also our culture will get, since the culture is also a symptom of the way we are working; what we do, according to Shook and Schein , the New Model arrow in their triangles.
+And since we also know the root causes (our negated principles) to the problems within our organisation, we can with help of our Prefilled Problem Picture Analysis Map, see this blog post for more information, dissolve the root causes and achieve, not only a more efficient way of working, but also flourishing.
+The reason is that since the principles are also built on our evolutionary prerequisites as a specie, it means that the more root causes we dissolve, the better also our culture will get, since the culture is also a symptom of the way we are working; what we do, according to Shook and Schein , the New Model arrow in their triangles.
 Note that since the organisation is complex, everything within it, is interwoven, so the layers in the triangles must only be considered as giving structure to the depiction.

 Therefore this symptom will be like an umbrella over the whole organisation, and the first symptom we will get, when asking why on our problem description “Our product development is too slow, too expensive and delivers the wrong products”, see this blog post for more information.
 This symptom depends on so many other symptoms, that it is not only impossible to explain, it will of course also be impossible to fix directly as well, since it is a symptom.
-The only thing we can do is to solve its root cause(s) to make our organisation flourish, or put in another way; give the evolutionary prerequisites for our people in our organisation to flourish.
+The only thing we can do is to dissolve its root cause(s) to make our organisation flourish, or put in another way; give the evolutionary prerequisites for our people in our organisation to flourish.

 And since our way of working in the organisation depends on our principles, which is our system, it means the following: